 When it comes to sweets, I’ve learned that you cannot make people much happier than when you combine chocolate and peanut butter.
-In fact, I don’t know anyone who can resist these indulgent little squares.
-With a chocolate cookie crust, rich and creamy peanut butter layer, and smooth-as-silk milk chocolate topping, they are simply to-die-for.
+In fact, I don’t know anyone who can resist these indulgent chocolate peanut butter squares.
+With a chocolate cookie crust, rich and creamy peanut butter layer, and smooth-as-silk milk chocolate topping, they are simply to die for.

 You start with the crust: simply combine Nabisco chocolate wafers (which you can find in the cookie aisle at most grocery stores), butter, sugar and a bit of peanut butter in a food processor and blitz to blend.
 Press the fine crumbs into a pan and bake.